RobertTalbert/discretecs-vault/Floyd-Warshall Algorithm.md

 ![[fw-digraph.png|500]]
 Its adjacency matrix is
 $$\begin{bmatrix} 0 & 0 & 1 & 0 \\ 0 & 0 & 0 & 0 \\ 1 & 1 & 0 & 1 \\ 1 & 1 & 0 & 0 \end{bmatrix}$$
 Initialize $W$ to be this matrix.
 The number of rows and columns is 4.
 Note, although the vertices are labelled 1 through 4, to stay consistent with the algorithm we will refer to the rows and columns as being numbered 0 through 3.
-So
+So row 1 corresponds to vertex 2 for example.

+We begin a threefold `for` loop in which $k$, $i$, and $j$ all loop through the values 0, 1, 2, and 3.
+This results

 ## Resources